chojayr/chojayr.github.io/_posts/2019-08-25-fsx-build-custom-resource.markdown

 &nbsp;

 ---
-### How to use?
+## How to use?

-NOTE: **KMS Key**

-You need to create a KMS key before deploying the stack, for more details about creation of KMS key please go to [KMS docs](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html), Incase you already had a CMK you can add the IAM role that will be created by the fsx-build-function stack on the "User" list of your CMK
+**Note:** You need to create a KMS key before deploying the stack, for more details about creation of KMS key please go to [KMS docs](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html), Incase you already had a CMK you can add the IAM role that will be created by the fsx-build-function stack on the "User" list of your CMK

 ---
-#### Deploying the fsx-build-function
+### Deploying the fsx-build-function

-**Download boto3 and crhelper and then package include the fsx**
+#### Download boto3 and crhelper and then package include the fsx

 ```bash
 $ cd fsx-build-function/fsx-build-lambda-function